-The council will make provision for the scale, range, quality and locational requirements of employment land identified in the Employment Land Needs Assessment, 2015 in Medway.
+The council will make provision in Medway for the scale, range, quality and locational requirements of employment land identified in the Employment Land Needs Assessment, 2015, or subsequent updated evidence.
 This will involve the safeguarding of sites, identification of redevelopment and investment opportunities, and allocations for new sites.